LeloKarma/The-Tower-of-Hanoi-Game/README.md

 # Tower of Hanoi

 Tower of Hanoi is a classic mathematical puzzle where the objective is to move the entire stack of disks from one rod to another.
 This implementation provides a graphical interface using Tkinter in Python.
+It has the was time complexity O(e^n) because for every input the output gotten is an exponential of the input. that said
+2disks = 4moves
+3disks = 7moves
+4disks = 15moves ..
 ## Features

 - Interactive graphical interface